 We love making this delicious raspberry toaster pastry recipe for breakfast.
-They are a fun treat especially for those living gluten-free.
+They are a fun treat especially for those living gluten-free or one wanting a tasty gluten free breakfast.
 I mean, for those of you who do, can you remember the last time you had a Pop Tart?

 They aren’t very good for you, but sometimes they just taste really good!
 While some gluten-free options have come out on the market, none of them are quite the same or nearly as amazing as this homemade version.